mikaelbr/gulp-notify/README.md

 The returned string can be a lodash template as it is passed through [gulp-util.template](https://github.com/gulpjs/gulp-util#templatestring-data).

+If `false` is returned from the function the notification won't run.

 ### notify(options)

 *Options are passed onto the reporter, so on Windows, you can define